Union County Falcon Cam

 However, we are not giving up!
 CWF hopes that our new partnership in Union County will in turn continue to support our efforts in Jersey City.

-CWF’s Soaring with STEM program educates children about New Jersey’s unique natural resources and the rare wildlife that shares our environment using The Union County Courthouse live falcon web cams as the primary technological learning tool.
+CWF’s Soaring with STEM program educates children about New Jersey’s unique natural resources and the rare wildlife that shares our environment using the Union County Courthouse live falcon web cams as the primary technological learning tool.
 Through interactive and engaging classroom and assembly presentations, our experienced educators bring wildlife into your school.
 Students are fascinated to discover that these raptors nest and raise young each year right in their own backyards!
 Teachers receive structured lessons and interactive activities to address the Next Generation Science Standards for grades 3-5.
 Learning about their wildlife neighbors helps children to connect to their community and teaches children to consider how their everyday actions impact the natural world around them.
+A special thanks to Phillips 66 for their sponsorship of the Union County Educational programs utilizing the Union County Courthouse Falcon Cam.

 Please contact Stephanie DAlessio, CWF Director of Education, for more information on this and other educational programming options.